-It’s hard to argue with the fact that American Apparel has built an empire on little more than moderately good underwear, T-shirts, and other basics.
-But we all know it’s not the clothes the company is really famous for — it’s American Apparel’s ads full of controversy and nearly nude models that garners them so much attention.
-The Los Angeles-based company regularly depicts young women in sexually-charged positions, topless, pantsless, and borderline naked.
+It’s super weird seeing the change, considering the old American Apparel built an empire on little more than moderately good underwear, T-Shirts and ads full of controversy and nearly nude models.
+The previously Los Angeles-based company regularly depicted young women in sexually-charged positions, topless, pantsless, and borderline naked.

-Certain ads are harmless, while others — like the one that depicts a model named Maks who hails from Bangladesh, a part of the world consistently embroiled in hot water because of poor working conditions for factory laborers — is shown completely topless.
-Across her chest are the words “Made in Bangladesh,” and underneath is her full story:
+Certain ads were harmless, while others—like the one that depicts a model named Maks who hails from Bangladesh, a part of the world consistently embroiled in hot water because of poor working conditions for factory laborers— is not.
+In the ad, Maks appears completely topless and across her chest are the words “Made in Bangladesh,” and underneath is her full story:

 “She is a merchandiser who has been with American Apparel since 2010.
 Born in Dhaka, the capitol of Bangladesh, Maks vividly remembers attending mosque as a child alongside her conservative Muslim parents.
 At age four, her family made a life changing move to Marina Del Rey, California.
 Although she suddenly found herself a world away from Dhaka, she continued following her parent’s religious traditions and sustained her Islamic faith throughout her childhood.”

-We’ve come to expect nothing better from the brand, whose former CEO Dov Charney is a known sleaze, having been accused by his employees of unwanted sexual contact time and time again.
-And perhaps this ad isn’t really as outlandish as we first thought; a look back through the history of all American Apparel’s ads reveals that the most recent one barely scrapes the surface of the brand’s now-infamous porn aesthetic.
+We came to expect nothing better from the brand, whose former CEO Dov Charney is a known sleaze, having been accused by his employees of unwanted sexual contact time and time again.
+And perhaps this ad isn’t really as outlandish as we first thought; a look back through the history of all American Apparel’s ads reveals that the ad featuring Maks barely scrapes the surface of the old brand’s now-infamous porn aesthetic.

 Click through the gallery to see the 50 most porn-y American Apparel ads ever.
 And consider yourself fairly warned: they are graphic, rather unsettling, and completely NSFW.